ariafatah0711/ctf_aria/overthewire/bandit/level 29.md

 ---
-layout: default
+layout: level
 level: 29
-name_file: level
+previous: ./level 28.html
+next: ./level 30.html
 ---

-{% include level-section.html %}

 # soal
 There is a git repository at ssh://bandit28-git@localhost/home/bandit28-git/repo via the port 2220.
 The password for the user bandit28-git is the same as for the user bandit28.